nudge-now/sdk-android/README.md

 ### Google Referrer Tracking

-You can see how many users installed your app through Google Play Campaign by tracing referrer information.
+You can see how many users installed your app through Google Play Campaign by tracing the referrer information.

-To fetch referrer and set it to our SDK, you can add a receiver and do test below.
+To fetch referrer and send it to our SDK, you can add a receiver and do test below.

 1) Check the receiver of AndroidManefest.xml

-By registering this receiver, our SDK will automatically collects referrer information and update to AD fresca server.
+By registering this receiver, our SDK will automatically collect referrer information and update to the Nudge server.

 ```xml
 <receiver android:name="com.adfresca.sdk.referer.AFRefererReciever" android:exported="true">